Sustainable Manufacturing is a Competitive Advantage

 Module 2 (January 2018)

-This webinar will present a practical approach to “thinking” about product life cycles, as is included in the new ISO 14001:2015 standard, in order to address environmental issues and sustainability from a systems, or life cycle perspective.
+This webinar presented a practical approach to “thinking” about product life cycles, as is included in the new ISO 14001:2015 standard, in order to address environmental issues and sustainability from a systems, or life cycle perspective.
+View the recording of Webinar 2.

 Workshop 2: Envisioning the Future State

-The workshop will discuss ways in which the Toxics Release Inventory (TRI) can be accessed and made useful to manufacturers.
-Participants will also learn how to incorporate a life cycle perspective in their ISO 14001:2015 environmental management system.
-Sessions will follow on innovation and practical approaches to incorporating sustainability in new product development, which will be a significant emphasis of this workshop.
+The workshop was planned to discuss ways in which the Toxics Release Inventory (TRI) can be accessed and made useful to manufacturers.
+Participants would learn how to incorporate a life cycle perspective in their ISO 14001:2015 environmental management system.
+Webinars followed the planning of this event that addressed innovation and practical approaches to incorporating sustainability into new product development.

 Module 3 (February 2018)